 The perennial debate over gender differences threatens to remain inconclusive.
 Stereotypes pertaining to male superiority and female submissiveness could be traced to earlier ages when assigned roles were needed as survival measures.
 But, can we today see a swing away from these stereotypes, or have they established a stranglehold on our perceptions?
-In this gendered world, we continue to live with notions that one's gender determines one's skills and preferences, from toys and colors to career choices.
+In this gendered world, we continue to live with notions that one's gender determines one's skills and preferences, from toys and colours to career choices.
 So the girl child will be presented with a Barbie doll, while the boy child will receive a Lego set.

 Does that mean that our brains are different?
 This myth has been exploded by a British professor of cognitive neuroimaging.
-Her research attempts to establish how these stereotypes mold our ideas of ourselves.
-She examines how science has been misinterpreted or misused to ask the wrong questions, instead of challenging the status quo.
+Her research attempts to establish how these stereotypes mould our ideas of ourselves.
+She examines how science has been misinterpreted or misused to ask the wrong questions instead of challenging the status quo.
 She urges us to move beyond a binary view of people's brains and instead to see these as highly individualized, profoundly adaptable, and full of unbounded potential.
 Her conclusive findings establish that no brain differences can be found that are solely gender-related.
 In other words, modern neuroscientists have identified no decisive category-defining differences between the brains of men and women.

 Q1.
 The synonym for 'stranglehold' (Para 1) is